Chris1320/ngrok-duckdns-sync/README.md

 ### I cannot connect to the redirection server!

 If you use **[PythonAnywhere](https://pythonanywhere.com/)** as your redirection server, try to change the port of the web app to `80`.
 If you are using a **different redirection server**, make sure that the redirection server is running and that you have set the correct port in the `config.conf` file.
+Otherwise, check the output of `tunnel.py` for any errors.